Diamond Life: Recording

-Prior to signing the record deal, the group recorded Diamond Life in six weeks.
+Prior to signing their record deal, Sade recorded Diamond Life in six weeks.
 It was recorded at Power Plant Studios in London.
 After cutting the proposed singles "Smooth Operator" and "Your Love Is King", the first album track recorded was "Sally", a song about the Salvation Army.
-During recording the band worked collectively on the musical direction, rehearsing each song in detail and then recording it.
-The song "When Am I Going to Make a Living" was started by Sade on the back of a cleaning ticket after she picked her clothes up from the cleaners.
-She had no money and she wrote down, "When Am I Going to Make a Living".
+The band worked collectively on the album's musical direction, rehearsing each song in detail and then recording it.
+Adu started writing "When Am I Going to Make a Living" on the back of a cleaning ticket after she picked her clothes up from the cleaners.
+She had no money and she wrote down the song's title.

-Producer Robin Millar met the band in 1983, and the band members had never worked in a professional studio and only had demos and recordings from the BBC studios and EMI publishing studios.
-Millar booked a week's worth of studio time and noted that the limitations of recording before computers had an impact upon the sound.
-"We used a real piano and a Fender Rhodes piano, painstakingly synching them up."
-They recorded 15 songs, all written by Adu and members of the group, except "Smooth Operator" written exclusively by Adu and Ray St. John.
+Producer Robin Millar met the band in 1983, at which point the band members had never worked in a professional studio and only had demos and recordings from the BBC studios and EMI publishing studios.
+Millar booked a week's worth of studio time and later noted that the limitations of recording before computers had an impact upon the sound: "We used a real piano and a Fender Rhodes piano, painstakingly synching them up."
+They recorded 15 songs, all written by Adu and members of the group, except "Smooth Operator", which was written exclusively by Adu and Ray St. John.
 They also recorded a cover version of "Why Can't We Live Together" (1972) by Timmy Thomas.

-For the recording of "Cherry Pie", the band had no mixing desks with automation; each member had their job of putting a bit of echo, delay, or changing a level.
+For the recording of "Cherry Pie", the band had no mixing desks with automation; each member had their job of putting a bit of echo or delay, or changing a level.
 Millar would then edit between the different mixes.
-Speaking about this Stuart Matthewman said, "Very often, we would have six people at the mixing desk at the same time."
+Speaking about this Matthewman said, "Very often, we would have six people at the mixing desk at the same time."

 Content

-Lyrically, the album revolves around themes of love, discussing both the positives and the negatives of relationships; the music features jazzy textures, built over prominent basslines, smooth drums and subtle guitar.
+Lyrically, Diamond Life revolves around themes of love, discussing both the positives and the negatives of relationships.
+The music features jazzy textures built over prominent basslines, smooth drums, and subtle guitar.
 The album also features heavy use of brass instruments and keyboards.

-According to Paul Lester of BBC Music, the album is "sufficiently soulful and jazzy yet poppy, funky and easy listening", Lester described the album is being predominantly a quiet storm album with elements of mellifluous R&B. Sade's vocals on the album were described as "deliberately icy, her delivery and voice aloof, deadpan, and cold" while Ron Wynn of AllMusic stated that the album contained "slick production and quasi-jazz backing".
+Writing for AllMusic, Ron Wynn noted the album's "slick production and quasi-jazz backing" and characterised Adu's singing as "deliberately icy, her delivery and voice aloof, deadpan, and cold".